Ashu-hub/All-About-Java/InterviewQuestionsJAVA.md

 		Left - all elemtns smallar then root
 		Right - all elements greater then root

-**11	Can I instantiate Abstract class and Does it have constructor?
+**11	Can I instantiate Abstract class and Does it have constructor?  **

 		No, You can't.
 It has constructors(either default or parametrized).
 Reason for this is Constructor Chaining, the constructor of  Subclass class invokes the constructor of Base Class.
 It is imperative that all classes has constructors.

-**12 	What is difference between using instanceOf operator and getClass() in equals method?
+**12 	What is difference between using instanceOf operator and getClass() in equals method?**

 		If we use instanceOf it will return true for comparing current class with its subclass as well, but getClass() will return true only if exactly same class is compared.
 Comparison with any subclass will return false.

-Q) Why does iterator.remove does not throw ConcurrentModificationException?
+**13 Why does iterator.remove does not throw ConcurrentModificationException?**

 	Ans:- Javadoc says it is permitted way to modify any collection while Iterating.
 	Reason:- before callng .remove(int), remove() checks for modification,ifit found any change in original list it will throw ConcurrentModificationException otherwise it will ececute normally. in a way it has reference to internal State of any object.

-Q) Assertion Error is SubClass of Error?
-Why is it so?
+**14 Assertion Error is SubClass of Error?
+Why is it so?**

-Q) When StackOverFlow Error can come?- I think when the stack is full and there is no other location to store new variable.
+**15 When StackOverFlow Error can come?**- I think when the stack is full and there is no other location to store new variable.
 Generally in case of Recurssion.

-Q) What is Automatic Resource Management?
+**16 What is Automatic Resource Management?
 Order of calling to this.close()?

 	Ans: Java provides a feature to make the code more robust and to cut down the lines of code, this is known as Try with Resource.
 The try-with-resources statement is a try statement that declares one or more resources.
 		Avaiable after 1.7 version.
   (a) What is a resource?